Do you need a delayed start date or would like to apply outside the application cycle? Reach out to MOSTFellowship@ccf.org for more information.

 - Eligible for a one-year leadership role as MOST Chief Scribe

-Tuition is $6,500 for the 2019-2020 academic year.
+Program fee is $6,500 for the academic year.
+The program does support students with scholarships on a case-by-case basis, please communicate your need to the program director upon application.
 Tuition must be paid in full within 30 days of acceptance into the fellowship.
 Tuition includes:

-- All required materials, including books, stethoscopes, laptops, and white coats
+- All required materials, including books, stethoscopes and laptops

 - Support services such as tutoring, mentoring and coaching.
 Fellows will also be offered interview preparation for medical, physician assistant or nursing school, or other graduate schools in a healthcare field